saziaa/ODSP-Ontario-Analysis/README.md

 | London | 59.24 |
 | Guelph | 58.77 |

-The top five ranked CMAs — Kingston, Thunder Bay, Peterborough, Brantford, and Greater Sudbury — all belong to the **Low Contribution – High Duration** segment identified in the EDA.
+The top five ranked CMAs: Kingston, Thunder Bay, Peterborough, Brantford, and Greater Sudbury, all belong to the **Low Contribution – High Duration** segment identified in the EDA.
 This convergence between descriptive segmentation and model-based forecasting strengthens confidence in both findings.

 Predicted values are tightly clustered within a range of less than four months across all 15 CMAs, indicating that elevated long-term reliance risk is a shared structural condition across multiple regions rather than an isolated problem.